MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop.md

 ### Cloud Video Interop overview

-Cloud Video Interop is a third-party service that is offered by our partners to provide interoperability between existing video conferencing and personal video device solutions and Microsoft Teams.
-It is deployed in Microsoft Azure and maintained and supported by our partners.
+Cloud Video Interop is a third-party service that is offered by our partners to provide interoperability between existing video conferencing and personal video device solutions on premises, and Microsoft Teams.

+The solutions offered by our partners consist of components that can be deployed either fully cloud based or partially/fully on premises.

 The following diagram shows the high-level architecture of our partner solutions.